Just for Parents

 Freedom from humiliation and danger of hazing is guaranteed to every student on this campus.
 This policy includes individuals as well as whole organizations.
-Any violation of this policy should be reported immediately to Arron Haight, Assistant director of student life, in which the situation will be referred to the appropriate judicial body and appropriate action will be taken.
+Any violation of this policy should be reported immediately to Santiago Gayton, Assistant Director for Fraternity and Sorority Life, in which the situation will be referred to the appropriate judicial body and appropriate action will be taken.

 Q. How can membership assist my daughter in succeeding academically?